msg-CareerStart/event-management/README.md

 After making modifications to update the local image (curent dir. is backend): `docker build -t erwinhilbert/event-management:tag .`

-To run the project with h2 database: `docker run -p 8080:8080 erwinhilbert/event-management:tag` To run the project with RDS database: `docker run -p 8080:8080 --env PROFILE=prod erwinhilbert/event-management:tag`
+To run the project with h2 database: `docker run -it -p 8080:8080 erwinhilbert/event-management:tag` To run the project with RDS database: `docker run -it -p 8080:8080 --env PROFILE=prod erwinhilbert/event-management:tag`

 To push changes to dockerhub (after getting access to the repo and logging in): `docker push erwinhilbert/event-management:tag`